slombar/Goatle/app/README.md

 ##Compilation Instructions
 ###To run the local server
-You need to cd into the src/user-status-backend folder in a terminal window
+You need to cd into the src/user-status-backend folder in a terminal window and then run the command “node index.js”

-##Cloud Firestore
+###Cloud Firestore
-##When the homepage loads, the information for the posts is retrieved from firestore.
-This database contains a Post collection,
-which contains the post username, date, and content as well as a collection of replies.
+When the homepage loads, the information for the posts is retrieved from firestore.
+This database contains a Post collection, which contains the post username, date, and content as well as a collection of replies.
 When a post is clicked, the replies made to that post is retrieved.
 A post and a comment are made in the same way.